Samaritans: Y-DNA and mtDNA comparisons

+of Samaritans to Jews and Palestinians for mtDNA are about the same."
+The mitochondrial lineages of Samaritans is most similar to Iraqi Jews.
+The research suggests this is because Iraqi Jews have a preserved direct lineage from ancient Babylonian, and pre-Exilic Jewish populations just like Samaritan women of today who are descended from ancient pre-Assyrian exile Israelite women.

 Autosomal DNA

 Autosomally, the Samaritans cluster with other Levantine populations.
 The Samaritans also resemble other Levantine groups in terms of their admixture, but they do not have much of the sub-Saharan African admixture found in small amounts in their Arab neighbours.
 They also show significant genetic drift that distinguishes them from others.